The Seventh Veil: Plot

 Francesca Cunningham is a brilliant concert pianist suffering from a delusion that she has lost the use of her hands.
 Despairing, she slips out of the nursing home where she is staying and jumps into the river.
 She survives, but is unresponsive.
-Dr. Larsen, a psychiatrist specializing in hypnosis, leads Francesca to describe events in her life that appear as flashbacks.
+Dr. Larsen, a psychiatrist specializing in hypnosis, leads Francesca to describe events in her life, that appear as flashbacks.

-When she is 14, music is “everything”.
-A teacher canes Francesca's hands, ruining her chances of winning a piano scholarship.
-Her father's sudden death puts her in the care of his second cousin, Nicholas, a misogynistic bachelor who walks with a cane.
+When she is 14, and at boarding school, music is "everything".
+Following a transgression, a teacher canes Francesca on her hands, causing her fingers to swell and thus ruining her chances of winning a piano scholarship that afternoon.

+After the sudden death of her father, Francesca is placed in the care of his second cousin, Nicholas, a misogynistic bachelor who walks with a cane.
 Nicholas ignores her until a school report reveals that she is a gifted pianist.
 Nicholas does not play well, but he is a brilliant and inspiring teacher.
-They work for hours every day and he arranges for her to be a pupil at the Royal College of Music, but he violently rejects any demonstration of gratitude.
+They work for hours every day and he arranges for Francesca to become a pupil at the Royal College of Music; but he violently rejects her demonstration of gratitude.

-At the college, Francesca is blissful until Nicholas “takes away all her happiness.”
-Peter, a brash American musician studying in London, charms her and opens a world to her, including a waltz that Nicholas scorns as “suburban shop girl trash”.
-She proposes to him.
-Nicholas hears the news and calmly orders her to pack a bag because they are leaving for Paris in the morning to continue her studies.
-She defies him until he reminds her that she is 17.
-Until she is 21 he has complete control over her.
-Francesca tells Larsen that for the next seven years Nicholas never left her out of his sight as they prepared for her future as the ideal concert pianist.
-Over and over again, he reminds her to take care of her precious hands.
+At the college, Francesca meets Peter, a brash American musician studying in London, who charms her and opens a new world to her, including music (in particular a waltz) that Nicholas scorns as "suburban shop girl trash".
+Francesca proposes to Peter, who accepts, but when Nicholas hears the news he calmly orders her to pack a bag because they are leaving for Paris the following morning to continue her studies.
+When Francesca tries to defy him he reminds her that she is only 17, and under his control until she is 21.

-Francesca's debut concert in Venice is a great success, but an old school friend tactlessly reminds her of the failed music exam, and the stress is so great that she faints on stage.
-“I could almost feel my fingers swelling…” she tells Larsen.
+Francesca tells Larsen that for the next seven years Nicholas never let her out of his sight as they prepared for her future as a concert pianist.
+Over and over again, he reminded her to take care of her precious hands.
+Prior to Francesca's debut concert in Venice, an old school friend visits her dressing room and tactlessly reminds her of the failed music exam; the stress is so great that, although the concert is a success, Francesca faints on stage at its completion.
+"I could almost feel my fingers swelling …" she tells Larsen.

-Eventually, Francesca performs at the Royal Albert Hall.
-The audience roars.
-She brushes past Nicholas to go out to find Peter.
-She finds him by chance, on a poster outside the elegant nightclub where he leads the band.
-The band plays their waltz, they dance—and Francesca refuses to tell the doctor what happened next.
+Francesca’s career progresses and eventually she performs at the Royal Albert Hall, to an overwhelming audience response.
+Nicholas presents her with flowers after her performance, but she brushes past him to go out to find Peter.
+She finds him by chance, after seeing a poster outside the elegant nightclub where he leads the band.
+The band plays "their" waltz and they dance; but Francesca refuses to tell the doctor what happened next.